 Well, since I was in the mood for a 1980s horror novel, I thought that I’d take a look at a rather interesting second-hand one that I found online several weeks earlier.
 I am, of course, talking about Gary Brandner’s 1980 novel “Death Walkers”.
 Interestingly, looking online, this novel was originally titled “Walkers” (which seems to be the most well-known title) and the edition I read was retitled for some reason.

-So, let’s take a look at “Kill The Dead”.
-Needless to say, this review may contain some SPOILERS (but I’ll avoid major ones).
+So, let’s take a look at “Death Walkers”.
+Needless to say, this review may contain some SPOILERS.

-If I had to give it a rating out of five, it would get a five.
+If I had to give it a rating out of five, it would get four and a half.